 Well-managed organizations have always had some focus on risk management, but typically it has been on an exposure-by-exposure basis through various risk management silos.
-For example, the treasury function focuses on risks emanating from foreign currencies, interest rates, and commodities-so called financial risks.
-An organization's insurance group focuses on hazard risks such as fire and accidents.
-Operating management looks after various operational risks, and the information technology group is concerned with security and systems risks.
-The accounting and internal audit function focuses on risks caused by inadequate internal controls and trends in performance indicators.
-The general assumption is that executive management has their eyes on the big picture of strategic risks facing the enterprise in the short term and over the life of the strategic plan.
+For example, the treasury function focused on risks emanating from foreign currencies, interest rates, and commodities-so-called financial risks.
+An organization's insurance group focused on hazard risks such as fire and accidents.
+Operating management looked after various operational risks, and the information technology group was concerned with security and systems risks.
+The accounting and internal audit function focused on risks caused by inadequate internal controls and trends in performance indicators.
+The general assumption was that executive management had its eye on the big picture of strategic risks facing the enterprise in the short term and over the life of the strategic plan.

-As organizations grow in complexity and serve global markets, the leadership challenge is to fully understand how the various organizational units interact and relate and, in turn, how the risks cut across the silos.
+As organizations grow in complexity and serve global markets, the leadership challenge is to understand fully how the various organizational units interact and relate, and, in turn, how the risks cut across the silos.
 Instead of managing risk in many individual silos, enterprise risk management (ERM) takes an integrated and holistic perspective on risks facing an organization.
-Risk-centric leadership does not mean that the organization will be risk adverse, but that it strives to identify, assess, and manage risks.
-When taking risks, the leadership does so intentionally rather than unknowingly.
+Risk-centric leadership does not mean that the organization will be risk-adverse, but that it strives to identify, assess, and manage risks and, when taking risks, the leadership does so intentionally rather than unknowingly.
 The key is to take calculated risks across the enterprise and appropriately manage and mitigate the risks for the benefit of the stakeholders.

 II.
-DEFINING RISK AND ERM
+Defining Risk and ERM

 Organizations are confronted by events that affect the execution of their strategies and achievement of their objectives.
 These events can have a negative impact (risks), a positive impact (opportunities), or a mix of both risk and opportunity.
-In the 2004 publication Enterprise Risk Management-Integrated Framework: Executive Summary Framework, the Committee of Sponsoring Organizations of the Treadway Commission (COSO) stated that ERM is:
+In the 2017 publication Enterprise Risk Management-Integrating with Strategy and Performance, the Committee of Sponsoring Organizations of the Treadway Commission (COSO) stated that ERM is, "The culture, capabilities, and practices, integrated with strategy-setting and performance, that organizations rely on to manage risk in creating, preserving, and realizing value."
+Several points to emphasize from this broad definition include: